Where NMT Students Should Go For Help

 - Concerned about cheating or research misconduct?
-Report the violation via New Mexico Tech's Academic Honesty and Research Misconduct Resource page.
+Report the violation via New Mexico Tech's Academic Honesty and Research Integrity Resource page.

 - Concerned about racial or other forms of discrimination?
 Contact Mr. Randy Saavedra, Director Affirmative Action and Compliance/EEOC (firstname.lastname@example.org; 575-835-5005).